jorge-ld8/technicalTestAvilaTek/README.md

     cp .env.example ./config/.env.development
     ```

-    Update the `.env` file with your specific configurations or if an env was provided to you by the team.
+    Update the `.env` file with your specific configurations or if an .env file was provided to you by the team.

 4.  **Set Up Docker Container for RabbitMQ**